Moor Beer Company

 Posted on April 01 2020

 Justin Hawke, a go-getting Californian who was inspired by English beer styles from the days of travelling with his father, moved to the UK in 2007 and bought Moor Beer Co.
 And boy are we glad he did!

-We always have a Moor or two in our fridge.
-So it made perfect sense that they're our Brewer of the Month for April.
+These guys brew Bristol beers you can be proud of drinking from the Moor brewery in Bristol near Temple Meads, which the Bristol brewery moved to in 2014 following a stint in the Levels and Moors area of Somerset.
+We always have a Moor beer or two in our fridge.
+So, it made perfect sense that they're our Brewer of the Month for April.

-We're often in their Bristol and London tap rooms and now we're bringing their beers right to your door so you can see what all the fuss is about!
+We're often in their Bristol and London tap rooms and now we're bringing their Bristol beer right to your door so you can see what all the fuss is about!

-How, why and when did it all begin?
+How, why and when did it all begin for Moor Beer?

 A long time ago in a galaxy far, far away.
 That being 2007 in rural Somerset.